Table of Contents

 • Small Draft (Approximation) Model: A lighter model primarily for speeding up inference

 During inference, the Small Draft Model generates a draft output, which the Target Model refines.
 This approach speeds up inference by generating multiple tokens in a single LLM forward pass.
-However, it requires additional computational resources for the smaller model.
+Here is the general workflow (Google DeepMind):

 To analyze Speculative Decoding’s performance, suppose the worst case where the draft model’s output is entirely wrong, necessitating corrections by the target model each time.
 In this case, the inference count will not exceed that of autoregressive decoding.
 However, if the draft model generates satisfactory values, multiple draft tokens can be validated in a single target model pass, significantly increasing speed.